cschleiden/go-workflows/README.md

 This kind of check is understandable for simple changes, but it becomes hard and a source of bugs for more complicated workflows.
 Therefore for now versioning is not supported and the guidance is to rely on **side-by-side** deployments.
 See also Azure's [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-versioning) documentation for the same topic.

-### `ContinueAsNew`

-Both Temporal/Cadence and DTFx support `ContinueAsNew`.
-This essentially re-starts a running workflow as a new workflow with a new event history.
-This is needed for long running workflows where the history can become very large, negatively affecting performance.
-While `WorkflowInstance` supports an `InstanceID` and an `ExecutionID`, this feature is not yet implemented (and might not be).